Motorcycle License in California

 - Pass a motorcyclist training program or the motorcycle skills test.

 California offers two classes of motorcycle license: M1 and M2.
 With an M1 license, you may ride any type of motorcycle with an attached motor, or any motorized scooter.
 With an M2 classification, you will be permitted to drive a motorized bicycle, a moped, a bicycle with an attached motor, or a motorized scooter only.

 Everyone, regardless of age, first gets a learner's permit to practice driving your motorcycle before the driving test.
-If you're under 18, you must have your permit for minimum of 6 months before the driving test; if you're over 18, there's no specified practice period.
+If you're under 21 years old, you must hold this permit for 6 months before the driving test.

 - Drive your motorcycle at night.